Jimmy Clitheroe: Illness and death

-On 30 March 1973, Clitheroe collapsed in his hotel room in Plymouth, while touring in a variety show, and spent four days in hospital.

-Jimmy Clitheroe died on Wednesday, 6 June 1973 from an accidental overdose of sleeping pills, combined with seven brandies, on the day of his mother's funeral.
+On 30 March 1973, while touring with a variety show, Clitheroe collapsed in his hotel room in Plymouth and spent four days in hospital.
+On 6 June 1973, the day of his mother's funeral, he took an accidental overdose of sleeping pills combined with seven brandies.
 He was found unconscious in bed by relatives and died later that day in hospital in Blackpool.
-His mother had died five days before, aged 84.
-His funeral was held at Carleton Crematorium, Blackpool, on 11 June 1973, where for many years he was commemorated by a plaque attached to memorial tree Number 3.
-Over 300 people attended.
+His mother had died five days earlier, aged 84.
+His funeral was held on 11 June 1973 at Carleton Crematorium, attended by over 300 people.
+For many years he was commemorated there by a plaque attached to memorial tree Number 3.